 The F-Type is not the quintessential modern Jaguar.
 This is.

 Upon release, Jaguar made lavish claims about the significance of the F-Type.
 How it would become the fulcrum of the entire Jaguar range.
 How successive models would reference its styling.
 This has proved wildly inaccurate because on the basis of the two most recent model launches, Jaguar’s pivot point is not in fact the F-Type.
 It’s the XF.
 Continue reading “Jaguar’s North Star Saloon”

-Most concept cars are created to invite a dialogue with the customer about the future, or at the very least, nudge them towards the one the manufacturer has already committed to.
-However, in the case of the concept cars prepared under the design leadership of Ian Callum, it was more like forensic research.
-With Jaguar’s styling atrophied under the weight of over twenty years of introspection, it was a case of asking; ‘what would Sir William Lyons have done?’
-Continue reading “Theme: Concepts – Jaguar’s Gamechanger”
+Most concept cars are created to invite a dialogue with the customer about the future, or at the very least, nudge them towards one the manufacturer has already committed to.
+However, in the case of the concepts prepared under the design leadership of Ian Callum, it was a little more akin to forensic research.
+With Jaguar’s styling atrophied under the weight of over two decades of introspection, it became a case of asking: ‘what would Sir William Lyons have done?’
+Continue reading “Theme: Concepts – The Sir William Test”

 The 2004 facelifted S-Type had it all to do.
 Unfortunately for Jaguar, it came too late.